Friday, December 6, 2013

 Why People Have Weddings

-After a very long, early morning drive to Monterey, I couldn't find the restaurant where the bridal shower was to take place.
+After a very long, early morning drive to Monterey, I could not find the restaurant.
 It wasn’t in the phone book, so I called her father.
 He didn’t know any more than I did.
+I drove around aimlessly for hours.
+Eventually, I gave up, took the gift to her father, and drove back home.

 No comments: